benjamingr/RegExp.tag/README.md

 # RegExp.tag
-A template string based alternative for the [RegExp.escape proposal](https://github.com/benjamingr/RexExp.escape).
+A template string based alternative to or an addition for the [RegExp.escape proposal](https://github.com/benjamingr/RexExp.escape).
 Inspired by the discussion [here](https://github.com/benjamingr/RexExp.escape/issues/4) and [on this issue](https://esdiscuss.org/topic/regexp-escape).

 ## Status